henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 ## Cljc.java-time

-[cljc.java-time](https://github.com/henryw374/cljc.java-time) has the same API as java.time, but targets both Clojure and Clojurescript.
+[cljc.java-time](https://github.com/henryw374/cljc.java-time) (authored by myself) has the same API as java.time, but targets both Clojure and Clojurescript.
 It is implemented on top of a pure Javascript implementation of java.time called JS-Joda.